rhel-labs/learn-katacoda/insights-workshop/step5.md

 ClientAliveInterval 900
 </pre>

-Next, you will edit the file to update the value.  `sed` is the stream editor utitlity used in this lab, but you could also use another editor to make the change.
+Next, you will edit the file to update the __ClientAliveInterval__ value to 300.
+`sed` is the stream editor utility used in this lab, but you could also use another editor to make the change.

 `sed -ie 's/^ClientAliveInterval 900/ClientAliveInterval 300/' /etc/ssh/sshd_config`{{execute}}